Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we extracted and presented the nucleon axial-vector form factor and radius from the available muon antineutrino-hydrogen experimental data from MINERvA, applying the QED radiative corrections in such extractions for the first time.
 We also performed a simulation of these extractions from the pseudodata of neutrino scattering experiments with DUNE, Hyper-K, MINERvA, and BEBC fluxes as well as estimates of radiative effects in the neutrino-deuterium bubble-chamber experiments at ANL, BNL, FNAL, and BEBC.
-We exploited the single-differential fixed-order calculation for charged-current elastic (anti)neutrino-nucleon scattering and assumed that the squared momentum transfer is reconstructed from the final-state charged lepton energy.
-The radiative corrections do not significantly affect the extracted value of the nucleon axial-vector form factor from the ANL and BNL deuterium data, but they shift the z-expansion parameters describing the extraction from the FNAL deuterium and MINERvA hydrogen data by up to a standard deviation.
-We observe the largest effect from radiative corrections on the FNAL deuterium bubble-chamber data, as expected due to the higher neutrino energy.
+We exploited the single-differential fixed-order calculation for charged-current elastic (anti)neutrino-nucleon scattering and assumed that the squared momentum transfer is reconstructed from the final-state charged lepton energy neglecting the associated uncertainties from the reconstruction of the (anti)neutrino energy in experimental datasets.
+The radiative corrections do not significantly affect the extracted value of the nucleon axial-vector form factor from the ANL and BNL deuterium data due to smaller corrections and large experimental uncertainties in these experiments, but they shift the $z$-expansion parameters describing the extraction from the FNAL deuterium and MINERvA hydrogen data, which have comparable size of radiative corrections and experimental uncertainties, by up to a standard deviation.
+We observe the largest effect on central values from radiative corrections on the FNAL deuterium bubble-chamber data, as expected due to the higher neutrino energy.
 The radiative corrections do not shift the nucleon axial-vector radius outside the $1\sigma$ range of the experimental uncertainty.
 However, the size of these radiative corrections will clearly be important for high-precision extraction from GeV beams in future experiments.
 For the MINERvA measurement, the size of radiative corrections is similar in magnitude to the uncertainty of the nucleon axial-vector form factor.
 Future treatment of radiative corrections in high-precision experimental results would benefit from application of the corrections to measurements to the muon and proton kinematics directly.